Class Schedules and Catalog Background Image

 Fees

 Students are required to pay fees at the time of enrollment in classes.
 Any debt on a student's account is subject to the student being dropped from their course within the payment deadline period.
 Students with a past due balance may also receive a hold on their account, which will prevent them from future enrollment and access to some optional services if dropped from all courses.
-Please review the payment deadlines found on the Important Dates webpage
+Please review the payment deadlines on the Important Dates webpage for more details.

 Enrollment fees are subject to change as directed by the California State Legislature.
 All other fees are subject to change as directed either by the legislature or by the MiraCosta College Board of Trustees in accordance with Title 5 of the California Code of Regulations.